aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/table/_index.md

 ```

 Determines whether the even rows has to be drawn with a different formatting.
-Read/write boolean.
+Read/write  boolean .

 **Returns:**
 boolean